gschamika/PMS/README.md

 ## 🖥️ System Setup

-A precompiled setup executable (`HealthGuardSetup.exe`) is available in the repository under the `releases` section.
+A precompiled setup executable (`HealthGuard.msi`) is available in the repository under the `Setup` folder.

 ### ✅ Requirements
 - Windows OS